versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 #### worker.on("subprocessclose", fn())
 {: #worker-on-subprocessclose .code}

 Emitted when the worker subprocess has closed completely.
-This event is emitted asynchronously once [worker.close()](#worker-close) has been called (or after ['died'](#worker-on-died) event in case the worker subprocess abnormally died.
+This event is emitted asynchronously once [worker.close()](#worker-close) has been called (or after ['died'](#worker-on-died) event in case the worker subprocess abnormally died).

 <div markdown="1" class="note">
 Await for this event if you can to be sure that no Node handler is still open/running after you close a worker.